lanl/LaGriT/docs/pages/docs/commands/RADAPT.md

   user is cautioned to carefully consider the validity of the data used for the adaption. **mega** can be used to adapt hybrid meshes as well as tetrahedral meshes.
 <br>

-Randolph E. Bank and R. Kent Smith, "Mesh Smoothing Using A Posteriori Error Estimates", SIAM J. Num.
+*Ref.: Randolph E. Bank and R. Kent Smith, “Mesh Smoothing Using A Posteriori Error Estimates”, SIAM J. Num.
 Anal.
-Vol. 34, Issue 3, pp. 9-9 (19)
+Vol. 34, Issue 3, pp. 979-997, 1997.*

 If `field` adaption is used, the user has specified a valid `field`